 The Condition under Which a Student Would Be Owed a Disbursement of Title IV Program Funds upon Withdrawal from the Institution:

-If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
-If your post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
-You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
-Your school may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
-The school needs your permission to use the post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission (some schools ask for this when you enroll), you will be offered the funds.
-However, it may be in your best interest to allow the school to keep the funds to reduce your debt at the school.
+If the student did not receive all of the funds they earned, the student may be due a post-withdrawal disbursement.
+If the post-withdrawal disbursement includes loan funds, the University must get the student’s permission before it can disburse them.
+Students may choose to decline some or all of the loan funds so that they do not incur additional debt.
+The university may automatically use all or a portion of the post-withdrawal disbursement of loan funds for tuition, fees, and room and board charges (as contracted with the University).
+Meridian needs the student’s permission to use the post-withdrawal loan disbursement for all other school charges.
+If the student does not give their permission, the student will be offered the funds.
+However, it may be in the best interest of the student to allow the University to keep the funds to reduce the student’s debt to the University.

-There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
-For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+There are some Title IV funds that the student might have been scheduled to receive that cannot be disbursed to the student once they withdraw because of other eligibility requirements.
+For example, first-time, first-year undergraduate students who have not completed the first 30 days of their program prior to withdrawal would not receive any Direct Loan funds that they would have received had they remained enrolled past the 30th day.